JayMwakideu/Mobile_Safety_App/README.md

 - **Get Home Safe**: Track user's location after a specific time (Set by the user)
 - **Safe Shake**: Shake the mobile device to send SOS alerts even if the app is closed!
 - **Helplines**: Contact nearest police stations, hospitals, fire brigade, pharmacies, etc.

+## Support Me
+If you like my work, consider buying me a coffee:

 And related features for ensuring safety :)